gocodeup/rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/7-rest-controllers-2.md

 This is because *most* of the time, `POST`, `PUT`, and `DELETE` requests do not require a **response** to have a `body`.

+---

-5. Update router.js
+#### 5. Update router.js
+   - We will be modifying the function: `router(URI)`

-   - Using the "/login" property in this file as a template, add a viewEvent property to the object "/posts"
+   - Using the "/login" property in this file as a template, add a viewEvent property to the object property `"/posts"`

    - Before you can call upon that exported function from PostIndex.js, you must import it like so:

 ```JAVASCRIPT